-Step 6.
-Adding more managed instances
+Figure 21: Properties for the Ansible Tower Instance

+Step 7.
+Add Other Managed Instances

-Since the Cloudformation template initially created the Ec2 instance and tagged it with the key Tower Using the Launch More Like This feature will allow Ansible Tower to discover the new instance when a sync is requested.
+The AWS Cloudformation template launched with this Quick Start initially created the Ec2 instance and tagged it with the key Tower.
+The Amazon EC2 console provides a Launch More Like This feature that enables you to launch additional instances by using Tower as the instance template.
+Ansible Tower will then discover the new instance when you request synchronization.

+In the Amazon EC2 console, Instances page, select AnsibleClient.

+Choose Actions, and then choose Launch More Like This.